 Despite being a relatively new way to book accommodation around the world, Airbnb is huge, with places to stay in almost 200 different countries.
 From a cozy treehouse in the rainforest to a towering turreted castle, a cute cottage on the beach or a townhouse with a view, there are some incredible places where you can set up camp for the night.

 I have a million reasons why I LOVE using Airbnb and most importantly, HOW I use it and how you can get Airbnb discount codes because really, who doesn’t love a discount?
 That’s what I thought…

 Too impatient and just want the code?

-For everyone else, keep reading so you can find out all the tricks and tips for using Airbnb and getting discount codes.
+For everyone else, keep reading so you can find out all the tricks and Airbnb tips for using the platform and getting discount codes.

 Why Stay in an Airbnb?